 If a child's EAL makes it difficult for them in school, we support them in a variety of ways.
 When students require translation in lessons they may have the opportunity to use Google Translate, to help them understand and contribute to the lesson.
-Some students also come to the Learning Support Centre for consolidation sessions, in which our coaches help them to improve their understanding and use of the language from their lessons.
+Some students also come to the SEND Hub for consolidation sessions, in which our staff help them to improve their understanding and use of the language from their lessons.